Top 25 Highest Paying Coaching Niches of 2025 (+ Niche Quiz)

 People who invest in this type of coaching are typically focused on earning more money.
 And they recognize that their relationship with money, including the stories they received growing up, are preventing that from happening.

 Lots of spiritual coaches end up in this niche because it helps make what they do more tangible.
 Think manifestation and law of attraction.
-Entrepreneurs in particular can have challenges around money that directly impact their revenue.
-For example, many service providers have trouble charging more for what they do.
-My colleague Denise Duffield-Thomas does a great job serving this group.
+But you can take a more practical approach as well.
+For example, my colleague Denise DT runs a Money Bootcamp that helps entrepreneurs release their fears around money.

 This niche can focus on everything from budgeting, saving, reducing debt, investing, and building wealth.
-Most people are overwhelmed when it comes to managing their finances and building wealth.
+Most people get overwhelmed when it comes to managing their finances.
 If you can combine financial expertise with coaching skills, you’ll have plenty of people eager to hire you.
 But here’s the rub…

 People who are having financial trouble will often have trouble investing in high-end coaching.
-This can be overcome one of two ways.
-You can target people who already earn a lot of money, and simply need help managing it more effectively.
-For example, my client Ryan Roi works with tattoo artists and other creatives who want help saving, investing, and dealing with taxes.
-Or, you can focus on lower priced offerings such as books and courses like Ramit Sethi and Dave Ramsey.
+This can be overcome by targeting people who already earn a lot of money, and simply need help managing it more effectively.
+For example, my client Ryan Roi helps successful tattoo artists make, save, and invest more money.
+He also helps them with money mindset.

 👩🏽💻 Career Coaching Niches